Altibbi: Funding

 When it was first launched in 2008, the founders relied on self-funding, and the financial support of friends and relatives.
 The website received its first investment in 2015 from Middle East Venture Partners and DASH ventures.

 With this investment, Altibbi was able to enhance interaction between doctors and users, and draw a larger number of doctors and users from five Arab countries: Saudi Arabia, UAE, Kuwait, Jordan, and Lebanon.

 In 2018, Altibbi received a new round of funding, with a total of US$6.5 million from Middle East Venture Partners, DASH Ventures, TAMM, RIMCO Investments, Endeavor's Catalyst Fund, and other investors.
 This investment is expected to help the platform further develop its integrated health solutions, access new markets and enrich medical content in Arabic.

+In March 2023, Altibbi raised $44 million in funding, to drive its growth in Saudi Arabia and Egypt.

 Services

-Altibbi offers users in the MENA region a wide range of medical services including: